seezee/WP-FOFT-Loader/readme.md

 ### Further Documentation

-See the Documentation screen to view the CSS this plugin loads by default and to view video tutorials.
+See the Documentation screen to view the <abbr title="Cascading Style Sheets">CSS</abbr> this plugin loads by default and to view video tutorials.

 == Screenshots ==

 1. Uploads screen: upload your custom web fonts here
 2. Optimize screen: tells fontobserver.js which fonts to load for stage 1
-3. Base64 screen: inlines Base64 data URI for subsetted stage 1 fonts
+3. Base64 screen: inlines Base64 data <abbr title="Uniform Resources Identifier">URI</abbr> for subsetted stage 1 fonts
-4. CSS screen: all font-related CSS goes here so it can be inlined.
+4. <abbr title="Cascading Style Sheets">CSS</abbr> screen: all font-related <abbr title="Cascading Style Sheets">CSS</abbr> goes here so it can be inlined.
 5. Font Stacks screen: sets the default font stacks
-6. Documentation (1): Information about the CSS that the plugin loads by default
+6. Documentation (1): Information about the <abbr title="Cascading Style Sheets">CSS</abbr> that the plugin loads by default
 7. Documentation (2): Video tutorials

 == Frequently Asked Questions ==

 ### What is the plugin for?

-This plugin implements and automates [Zach Leatherman’s Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
+This plugin implements and automates [Zach Leatherman’s Critical Flash of Faux Text (<abbr>f) with Data <abbr title="Uniform Resources Identifier">URI</abbr>](https://www.zachleat.com/web/comprehensive-webfonts/).
 This technique is the best compromise between font speed loading and a positive user experience.

 **PROS**

-* All the existing Pros of the [Critical FOFT approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
+* All the existing Pros of the [Critical <abbr title="Flash of Faux Text">FOFT</abbr> approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
-* Eliminates Flash of Invisible Text (FOIT) and greatly reduces Flash of Unstyled Text (FOUT) for the roman font.
+* Eliminates Flash of Invisible Text (<abbr title="Flash of Invisible Text">FOIT</abbr>) and greatly reduces Flash of Unstyled Text (<abbr title="Flash of Unstyled Text">FOUT</abbr>) for the roman font.
 A small reflow will occur for additional characters loaded in the second stage and when the other weights and styles are loaded, but it will have a much smaller impact.

 **CONS**

-* All the existing Cons of the [Critical FOFT approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
+* All the existing Cons of the [Critical <abbr title="Flash of Faux Text">FOFT</abbr> approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
-* The small inlined Data URI will marginally block initial render.
-We’re trading this for highly reduced FOUT.
+* The small inlined Data <abbr title="Uniform Resources Identifier">URI</abbr> will marginally block initial render.
+We’re trading this for highly reduced <abbr title="Flash of Unstyled Text">FOUT</abbr>.
 * Self hosting: Required.

 ### How may I help improve this plugin?